AdobeDocs/audience-manager.pt-BR/help/using/api/dcs-intro/dcs-event-calls/dcs-event-calls.md

 source-git-commit: e05eff3cc04e4a82399752c862e2b2370286f96f
 workflow-type: tm+mt
 source-wordcount: '309'
-ht-degree: 8%
+ht-degree: 59%

 ---

 # APIs de chamada de evento DCS {#dcs-event-call-apis}

-Chamadas de Evento enviam informações para o [!DNL DCS] em uma [!DNL URL] sequência de caracteres.
-Em uma implantação típica de Audience Manager, os clientes usam nosso código de coleta de [!DNL JavaScript] dados ([!UICONTROL DIL]) para enviar dados para o [!DNL DCS].
-No entanto, às vezes os clientes não podem colocar nosso [!DNL JavaScript] código em suas páginas.
-Se políticas de empresa ou outros problemas técnicos impedirem que você coloque nosso [!DNL JavaScript] código em suas páginas, ainda será possível trabalhar com o Audience Manager para enviar e retornar dados [!DNL DCS] com essas chamadas [!DNL API]de evento.
+Event calls send information to the [!DNL DCS] in a [!DNL URL] string.
+In a typical Audience Manager deployment, customers use our [!DNL JavaScript] data collection code ([!UICONTROL DIL]) to send data to the [!DNL DCS].
+However, sometimes customers cannot put our [!DNL JavaScript] code on their pages.
+If company policies or other technical issues prevent you from placing our [!DNL JavaScript] code on your pages, you can still work with Audience Manager to send and return data from [!DNL DCS] with these event call [!DNL API]s.

 ## Introdução {#dcs-getting-started}